 The update will be made available globally in recent weeks and will be displayed in the node "Updates and Servicing" in the SCCM console.
 To force the availability of this update you can use this PowerShell script.

 For System Center Configuration Manager has been released the version 1803 for the Technical Preview branch.
 In addition to general improvements in the solution are introduced useful changes that can improve the Configuration Manager infrastructure.
-In addition, interesting improvements have been made to the Software Center.
+Furthermore, interesting improvements have been made to the Software Center.
 All the new features included in this update can be found in the article Update 1803 for Configuration Manager Technical Preview Branch.

 Please note that the Technical Preview Branch releases help you to evaluate new features of SCCM and it is recommended to apply these updates only in test environments.

 System Center Updates Publisher